 - The proximity of the parents’ homes

 - The child’s health-related requirements, such as doctor visits and medication routines

 - Your family’s unique personal issues

 Our family lawyers at McLeod, Weschler & Yeager, P.C., are dedicated to helping you create a time-sharing plan that accommodates the realities of your schedule and the needs of your child.
 They work hard to ensure that your child isn’t shortchanged on parenting time after your divorce.

 Can The Court Deny Visitation Altogether?

 A Maryland court has the power to deny visitation to a parent.
 If visitation with the noncustodial parent has exposed the child to physical or emotional danger, the court should be notified and, if immediate action is warranted, so should the police.

 Typically, the court will stop visitation for only a specified amount of time or until the noncustodial parent performs a specified task, such as completing a parenting course.

 If the custodial parent hinders or denies court-ordered visitation, the noncustodial parent can seek a contempt ruling from the court as well as a modification of the existing order.
 If the custodial parent consistently refuses to follow the visitation plan, our attorneys will pursue an enforcement action on your behalf.

 Under Maryland law, the custodial parent cannot make visitation contingent on the payment of child support.
-Conversely, the noncustodial parent cannot stop making child support because he or she has been denied visitation.
-Both parents should keep in mind that ignoring court orders can have severe consequences, including jail time.
+Conversely, the noncustodial parent cannot stop making child support payments because they have been denied visitation.
+Both parents should keep in mind that ignoring court orders can have severe consequences, which could include jail time.